I completed my PhD in Latin American History and Public History in September 2018.

 My analysis reveals the intertwined histories behind the case studies at the core of my dissertation, which follows the life of these monuments from initial planning to subsequent political or public use and appropriation, to contentions and expanded views of their meanings in post-dictatorship Argentina.
 I consider each monument’s iconography and political/social/historical context, as well as the public rituals, state ceremonies, and—eventually—popular protests held around these works.
 Overall, I argue that each has served to embed and contest changing notions of national identity and historical memory in Buenos Aires’s urban landscape, in ways that remain influential in the present.

-Research interests: nineteenth and twentieth century Latin America, the Southern Cone, monuments, memory and the built environment, cultural history, architecture, identity, public history, and visual culture.
+Research interests: Modern Latin America, the Southern Cone, public history, memory and the built environment, cultural and urban histories, identity, human rights, and visual culture.

 “Towards Memory, Against Oblivion: A Comparative Perspective on Public Memory, Monuments, and Confronting a Painful Past in the United States and Argentina,” The Public Historian, Special Digital Issue: Monuments, Memory, Politics, and Our Publics, Sept.
 2017.